MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ![](media/MSSQL-softdelete.png)

 ## Incremental crawl (Optional)
 In this optional step, provide a SQL query to run an incremental crawl of the database.
-With this query, the SQL Server connector makes any changes to the data since the last incremental crawl.
+With this query, the Microsoft SQL server connector makes any changes to the data since the last incremental crawl.
 As in the full crawl, select all columns that you want to be made **queryable**, **searchable**, or **retrievable**.
 Specify the same set of ACL columns that you specified in the full crawl query.

 The components in the following image resemble the full crawl components with one exception.
 In this case, "ModifiedDateTime" is the selected watermark column.
 Review the [full crawl steps](#full-crawl-required) to learn how to write your incremental crawl query and see the following image as an example.

 ![](media/MSSQL-incrcrawl.png)

 ## Limitations
-The Microsoft SQL connector has these limitations in the preview release:
+The Microsoft SQL server connector has these limitations in the preview release:
-* The on-premises database must run SQL Server version 2008 or later.
+* The on-premises database must run SQL server version 2008 or later.
 * ACLs are only supported by using a User Principal Name (UPN), Azure Active Directory (Azure AD), or Active Directory Security.
 * Indexing rich content inside database columns is not supported.
 Examples of such content are HTML, JSON, XML, blobs, and document parsings that exist as links inside the database columns.